 In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C.
 2701 et seq.
-The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming The information will be used by National operation.
-Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or gaming operation.
+The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
+The information will be used by National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant t o civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
 Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to hire you in a primary management official or key employee position.

-The disclosure of your Social Security Number (SSN) is voluntary. however, failure to supply a SSN may result in errors in processing your application.
+The disclosure of your social security Number (SSN) is voluntary.
+However, failure to supply a SSN may result in errors in processing your application.

-2. Existing key employees and primary management officials shall be notified in writing that they shall either:
+- 2. Existing key employees and primary management officials shall be notified in writing that they shall either: - a.

-- a.
 Complete a new application form that contains a Privacy Act notice; or - b.
-Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice.

-3. The following notice shall be placed on the application form for a key employee or a primary official before that form is filled out by an applicant.
+Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice. - 3.
+The following notice shall be placed on the application form for a key employee or a primary official before that form is filled out by an applicant.

 A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
 Also, you may be punished by fine or imprisonment.
-(U.S. Code, title 18, section 1001.)
+(U.S. Code, title 18, section 1001.) ( $\sim$

-4. Existing key employees and primary management officials shall be notified in writing that they shall either:
+- 4. The Tribe shall notify in writing existing key employees and primary management officials that they shall either: - a.

-- a.
 Complete a new application form that contains a notice regarding false statements; or - b.
-Sign a statement that contains the notice regarding false statements. - C. Background Investigations

-1. Each primary management official and from each key employee shall be requested to provide all of the following information:
+Sign a statement that contains the notice regarding false statements. - C. Background Investigations 7 - 1.
+The Tribe shall request from each primary management official and from each key employee all of the following information: - a.

-- a.
 Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - b.
 Currently and for the previous 5 years: business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; - c.
-The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (1)(b) of this section; - d.
+The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under paragraph (1) (b) of this section; - d.
 Current business and residence telephone numbers; - e.
 A description of any existing and previous business relationships with Indian tribes, including ownership interests in those businesses; - f.
-A description of any existing an previous business relationships with the gaming industry generally, including ownership interests in those businesses;
+A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - g.
+The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - h.
+For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any;